16-bit holidays!

 fasm base64.s

-like a valid MBR: it’s 512 bytes long and ends with 55 AA
+like a valid MBR: it’s 512 bytes long and ends with 55 AA, so it can

 How to run